This content mentions abuse and violence, depression and personality disorders, which some people may find triggering.

-The economic cost of mental ill health in the UK is grave, at £5.4 billion in 2015, with over 91% of this amount being due to those leaving the labour force entirely.3 One in six (17%) people over the age of 16 had a common mental health problem in the UK in 20144.
-The World Health Organization (WHO) estimates that between 35% and 50% of people with severe mental health problems in developed countries, and 76 – 85% in developing countries, receive no treatment.
-5
+The economic cost of mental ill-health in the UK is grave, at £5.4 billion in 2015, with over 91% of this amount being due to those leaving the labour force entirely.
+One in six (17%) people over the age of 16 had a common mental health problem in the UK in 2014.
+The World Health Organization (WHO) estimates that between 35% and 50% of people with severe mental health problems in developed countries - and 76% to 85% in developing countries - receive no treatment.

 Inequality between mental and physical health treatment

 The inequality between mental and physical health treatment is also a big concern.
 Current NHS waiting times for mental health services in the UK are often too long, compared with waiting times for physical illnesses.
-Sometimes people can be waiting a year or more for therapy, and during this time their situation can rapidly decline.
-A report by Young Minds found that ¾ of young people referred to NHS mental health services waited so long to be seen that their condition had deteriorated by the time they got to a doctor6.
+Sometimes, people can be waiting a year or more for therapy, and during this time, their situation can rapidly decline.
+A report by Young Minds found that three-quarters of young people referred to NHS mental health services waited so long to be seen that their condition had deteriorated by the time they got to a doctor.

 More crisis response for mental health is needed

 Crisis response for mental health emergencies is often not there.
-Some hospitals may see people going through mental health crisis at A&E, but some won’t.
+Some hospitals may see people going through mental health crises at A&E, but some won’t.
 Apart from charity helplines, not a lot of support exists for people who feel suicidal and need immediate help.
 Life expectancy is also affected.
 People with severe mental illness also do not live as long as people without.
-For example, people with schizophrenia and bipolar disorder die on average 10-20 years earlier7.
-Suicide is the most common cause of death for men aged 20-49 years in England and Wales.8
+For example, people with schizophrenia and bipolar disorder die on average 10 to 20 years earlier.
+Suicide is the most common cause of death for men aged 20 to 49 years in England and Wales.

 Mental health stigma still exists

 Stigma, while not as extreme as when we started, is still widespread.
-People, especially men who feel pressure to be ‘masculine’ and not talk about feelings, are still afraid to talk openly about their experiences or reach out to get the support they need.
+People - especially men who feel pressure to be ‘masculine’ and not talk about feelings - are still afraid to talk openly about their experiences or reach out to get the support they need.
 48% of people said they would feel uncomfortable talking to their employer about a mental health problem.
-40% of people still believe people with mental ill health are prone to violence, when mentally ill people are far more likely to be the victims of crime rather than the perpetrators9.
+40% of people still believe people with mental ill-health are prone to violence when mentally ill people are far more likely to be the victims of crime rather than the perpetrators.

-A survey in 2017 by Rethink Mental Illness found that of 500 hiring decision makers or influencers, 83% would worry that someone with a severe mental illness would not be able to cope with the demands of their job10.
-According to NHS statistics in 2017, only 43% of all people with mental health problems are in employment, compared to 74% of the general population10.
+A survey in 2017 by Rethink Mental Illness found that of 500 hiring decision-makers or influencers, 83% would worry that someone with a severe mental illness would not be able to cope with the demands of their job.
+According to NHS statistics in 2017, only 43% of all people with mental health problems are in employment, compared to 74% of the general population.

 There is also stigma in public services.
-People with mental health problems were more likely to report that the police had been unfair compared to the general population.11 There is also stigma in public services.
-People with mental health problems were more likely to report that the police had been unfair compared to the general population.12
+People with mental health problems were more likely to report that the police had been unfairly compared to the general population.[11-12]

 Where we’re going next